Anomaloglossus shrevei

 Anomaloglossus shrevei (common name: Shreve's rocket frog) is a species of frog in the family Aromobatidae.
 It is endemic to Venezuela where it is only known from the Cerro Marahuaca and Cerro Duida, two adjacent tepuis.
+Scientists have seen the frog between 350 and 1200 meters above sea level.
 These frogs live near streams in tropical rainforest.
 It is not a common species but the population may be presently stable and is protected by Parque Nacional Duida-Marahuaca.

+The IUCN classifies this frog as near threatened.
+Diseases may pose some threat.
+Climate change may threaten this species less than others because of its ability to live at low, medium, or high elevations.